-Sam Imrie jailed over race hate terror charges
+Man jailed for threatening to burn down mosque

 They also seized an arsenal of weapons from his home in Glenrothes consisting of knives, a hammer, nunchucks, an axe and a rifle scope.

+Imrie then drove to an abandoned building in Thornton and filmed himself setting fire to the doorway, before posting the video and pretending it was an Islamic centre.

+The 24-year-old had earlier set fire to a headstone at a cemetery in Markinch, filming the blaze.

-During Imrie's sentencing at the High Court in Glasgow, Lord Mulholland told him he was "spreading hate" and encouraging others to take "terrorist action".
+During Imrie's sentencing at the High Court in Glasgow, Lord Mulholland told him he was "spreading hate" and encouraging others to take "terrorist action" that he had pretended to have taken himself.

 "Your conduct was despicable.
 You have no understanding or self-awareness of the hatred that you tried to spread," the judge said.